-Usually, patient put on ventilators have a high mortality rate of upto 50 percent regardless of the cause of respiratory distress.
+Usually, patients put on ventilators have a high mortality rate of up to 50 percent regardless of the cause of respiratory distress.
 But in coronavirus patients, the mortality rate is alarmingly high at 80 percent justifying the concern from doctors for ventilators.

-Despite of parallel findings across the globe in ventilator associated deaths, the underlying mechanism has not been identified as of yet.
+Despite parallel findings across the globe in ventilator-associated deaths, the underlying mechanism has not been identified as of yet.
 Some experts say the probability of dying while on a ventilator is directly related to the severity of illness at the time of mechanical ventilation.

-While some health providers also speculate the susceptibility for these patients to succumb to ventilator associated complications may be higher.
-In any case, prolonged ventilator use can be harmful for anyone due to forceful entry of high-pressure oxygen into the tiny alveolar sacs.
+While some health providers also speculate the susceptibility for these patients to succumb to ventilator-associated complications may be higher.
+In any case, prolonged ventilator use can be harmful to anyone due to the forceful entry of high-pressure oxygen into the tiny alveolar sacs.

 “We know that mechanical ventilation is not benign,” said Dr. Eddy Fan, an expert on respiratory treatment at Toronto General Hospital.
 “One of the most important findings in the last few decades is that medical ventilation can worsen lung injury — so we have to be careful how we use it.”

-Nevertheless by regulating the pressure and number of breaths, the damage from mechanical ventilation can be controlled to certain extent.
+Nevertheless, by regulating the pressure and number of breaths, the damage from mechanical ventilation can be controlled to a certain extent.

 Furthermore, the prolonged requirement of ventilators in COVID-19 patients also substantially increases their risks for complications.
 Unlike bacterial pneumonia which only requires a few days of ventilation, COVID-19 patients need seven to ten days of mechanical ventilation before their lungs can recover.